salvalcantara/pid-tuning-bda58/src/pages/index.md

           ### PID design as a Weighted Sensitivity Problem

-          This chapter retakes the H∞ design and considers the full PID case.
+          This chapter retakes the H∞ design to consider the full PID case.
           Tuning rules are given for the most typical first and second order models found in practice.
       - content: >